 In February, it was reported that two men had been executed after being convicted for same-sex sexual activity six years previously.

-In September, it was reported that two women had been sentenced to death on charges of “corruption on earth” and human trafficking.
+In September, it was reported that two women, Zahra Sedighi-Hamadani and Elham Choubdar, had been sentenced to death on charges of “corruption on earth” and human trafficking.
 Activists and advocates claimed that the two women had been targeted because they were LGBT activists.
-The sentence was condemned by LGBT activists and by the European Union.
+The sentence was condemned by the European Union.
 In response to the sentence a group of UN experts condemned the move, calling for a stay of execution.

 In July, two men were executed on ‘sodomy’ charges.